Conversion of Paul the Apostle: Popular usage

 From the conversion of Paul comes the metaphorical reference to the "Road to Damascus", meaning a sudden or radical conversion of thought or a change of heart or mind, even in matters outside of a Christian context.
 For example, Australian politician Tony Abbott was described as having been "on his own road to Damascus" after pledging increased mental health funding, and a New Zealand drug dealer turned police officer was likewise described as taking "the first step on the road to Damascus."
 In science fiction, the book The Road to Damascus is based on a sudden political conversion of a self-aware tank, Unit SOL-0045, "Sonny," a Mark XX Bolo, on the battlefield.

 In "-30-", the finale episode of The Wire, Norman Wilson tells attorney Rupert Bond he believes police commissioner Bill Rawls is "about to have one of those Road to Damascus moments".

-In Episode 3, Season 4 of Downton Abbey, Lady Grantham referred to Lord Grantham’s change of heart towards his daughter Edith’s boyfriend as a "Damascene Conversion".
+In Episode 3, Season 4 of Downton Abbey, Lady Grantham referred to Lord Grantham's change of heart towards his daughter Edith's boyfriend as a "Damascene Conversion".

+In the mystery film Wake Up Dead Man, former boxer turned Catholic priest Judd Duplenticy evokes the story of Paul's conversion on the road to Damascus to describe the incident that led him to the Church.
+He likens Paul's persecution of Christians to his accidental killing of another boxer whom he had a personal grudge against in the ring; unforgivable acts of hatred which God in his mercy nevertheless forgives and then invites the guilty to find salvation.